ShuwenZhangswz/scMINA/README.md

 ```

 Notes:
-- The conda env pins R to 4.2.2 to match your cluster.
+- The conda env pins R to 4.2.2 to match the testing cluster.
 - If a conda solve fails due to strict R package pins, prefer installing that package via BiocManager after env creation.

 ### Installing Bioconductor/CRAN R packages inside the env